On Integrating Resilience and Human Oversight into LLM-Assisted Modeling Workflows for Digital Twins: Error Characterization Results and Insights

 \textbf{Impact of description granularity.} Figures~\ref{fig:error_type_frequency} and~\ref{fig:error_comp} compare error profiles between coarse and detailed descriptions for the same models.
 Providing detailed descriptions generally reduces total error counts, but the improvement is not uniform.
 While detailed descriptions effectively reduce naming errors (T1) by constraining component identifiers, they also introduce new error sources, particularly hierarchy mismatches (T6) and FactorySimPy violations (T8).
 This may reflect inherent limitations of natural language for describing networks and graphs: natural language is often context-dependent and ambiguous when specifying connectivity patterns, making detailed structural descriptions prone to misinterpretation.
 Increased detail shifts the error profile rather than eliminating errors entirely.
 Coarse descriptions produce errors dominated by naming (T1) and hallucinations (T3-T5), reflecting underspecification.
 Detailed descriptions exhibit more balanced error distribution with increased contributions from hierarchy (T6) and constraint violations (T8).

 \textbf{Netlist versus Python as IR:} To validate the density-preservation principle, we compared error rates between netlist-based IR (using Python dictionaries, as in our initial prototype) and Python-based IR for a subset of models.
 For S5, a simple linear sequence of 5 machines (7 nodes, 6 edges, 12 parameters), the netlist representation (13 dictionary entries) generated zero errors with detailed descriptions, indicating that enumerative IR remains adequate at small scale.
 However, as structural variation increased, netlist limitations became pronounced.
 For S8, a linear system with additional buffers inserted at specific positions, netlist-based IR produced 10 errors (structural hallucinations, incorrect parameter assignments, FactorySimPy constraint violations, improper edge chaining) while Python IR generated only 2 errors.
 For larger systems, the contrast is more dramatic.
 S34 (100 machines in series) expanded to over 205 netlist entries, and S35 (112 nodes, 165 edges with parallel and serial structures) required 278 entries.
 In S35, netlist-based IR hallucinated 10 nodes, 7 edges, and numerous unspecified parameter values due to explicit enumeration of repeated subsystems.
 Python IR, using loops and hierarchical structuring, encapsulated repetition compactly, substantially reducing hallucination errors.
 These results demonstrate that density-preserving IR reduces error accumulation, particularly for systems with regular or repeated structures.
+The compact loop-based Python IR also remains human-readable at these scales, whereas netlists with hundreds of entries become impractical to review by inspection.